jvc1019/Zest/README.md

 The first sprint included the mockup designs for our project.
 It also included the relational model of the database.

-# Quick Start Guide
+## Quick Start Guide

-1. All major components should be wrapped in a div with a class "container".
-That way, it will be easier to apply color schemes and other customization.
+1. All major components should be wrapped in a div with a class `container`.
+That way, it will be easier to apply color schemes and stylesheets.

 ```html
 <div class="container">